Adoption

 To speak with someone about becoming a foster or adoptive parent

-Contact the foster care and adoption recruitment intake line at 1-877-210-KIDS (5437) or click here to complete Foster Georgia’s Inquiry Form
+Contact the foster care and adoption recruitment intake line at 1-877-210-KIDS (5437) or click here to complete Foster Georgia’s Inquiry Form.

-Children Services Permanency Unit.
+Wednesday's Child (WC) is Georgia's partnership with WAGA Fox 5 TV - Atlanta and the Georgia Division of Family & Children Services Permanency Unit.
 An award-winning program with a proven track record of success, is a national campaign to increase the number of adoptions of children in foster care.
 The children featured on Wednesday’s Child are those in the most urgent need of a home.
 Many of these children are over the age of eight and have been in the foster care system for some time and desperately need a permanent place to call home.

-Wednesday's Child Cameren
+Wednesday's Child Kaley

-Weekly Feature: Cameren
+Weekly Feature: Kaley